shikhir-arora/karma-simple/README.md

 GIF: https://i.imgur.com/hqehZjR.gif

+**We make sure to keep up-to-date.
+Although this is a small bot, we still run the same CI and build tests (as shown above).
+Our buildfile test includes our autoinstaller script(s).
+[The config we use for Travis is here](https://github.com/shikhir-arora/karma-simple/blob/master/.travis.yml) for anyone curious.**

 ## Installation

 The bot is built for Discord using [discord.js](https://github.com/hydrabolt/discord.js) - for ease of access, we are including an install script for macOS/Linux users.